What is it?

 To learn to play each note you need a finger chart (or position chart).

 We recommend learning to read sheet music to get the basics.
 We review resources to help you choose how you want to learn.
 Now that you know how to read them, you need to get some.

-Remember,the ophicleide is difficult to learn not because of the complexity but because of its rarity and it will take time to learn specially by yourself, it’s also similar to the french Horn and saxophone, so you can combine those resources to help you learn.
+Remember, the ophicleide is difficult to learn not because of the complexity but because of its rarity and it will take time to learn especially by yourself, it’s also similar to the French Horn and saxophone, so you can combine those resources to help you learn.